zackattackz/RazorPagesEFCoreFilterDemo/README.md

 (there are more animals in the world of course, but lets keep it simple)

-The application consists of the following routes:
+The application consists of the following routes (TODO):
 * /Animals
 * /Animals/Mammals
 * /Animals/Reptiles